 GENRE: Action Drama.

 STATUS: In distribution.
-Closing Costs is available for viewing on YBS’ own online movie platform, Serenergy, the Roku TV channel All Hawaii TV, and has been uploaded to the online movie distribution company, Filmhub, where it has been picked up by the online movie platforms, Tubi, TCL, Xumo, The Timeless Network, Mometu, Nuclear Home Video, and Popsy on Plex.
+Closing Costs is available for viewing on YBS’ own online movie platform, Serenergy, the Roku TV channel All Hawaii TV, and has been uploaded to the online movie distribution company, Filmhub, where it has been picked up by the online movie platforms, Tubi, TCL, Xumo, The Timeless Network, Mometu, Nuclear Home Video, Stash TV on YouTube, and Popsy on Plex.
 It also played on the online Lift-Off Global Network 2020 Sydney Film Festival, and 2020 Melbourne Film Festival (see official selection laurels below).*

 *Note: Lift-Off’s Film Festivals, like all other film festivals, are usually screened in the host city with attendees who watch all the films as well as attend pre and post festival activities.
 Due to the pandemic of 2020 these festivals were screened solely online.